 Mountain Phoenix Community School offers a dynamic curriculum for the middle school years — grades 6 through 8.
-Students begin the day at 8:00 a.m. with homeroom and move quickly to active classes such as band, orchestra, physical education, art, or Spanish.
+Students begin the day at 8:00 a.m. with homeroom and then move quickly to active classes such as band, orchestra, physical education, art, or Spanish.
 This is followed by main lesson, the heart of the instructional day, which is filled with in-depth learning in the areas of math, literature, language arts, history, science, and geography.
 Each two-hour main lesson topic continues for 3 to 4 weeks.
 Every lesson integrates a balance of thinking, feeling, and willing activities so that students are actively engaged in learning.
 Music, poetry/speech, drama, and art are integrated into the main lesson where possible to enrich the learning experience.

-In addition to history, a range of subjects supports the child’s development at this age.
-Through all of them, she is encouraged to develop living concepts through direct experience.
-For example, physics is introduced and through an experiential approach, the laws of optics, acoustics, magnetism, static electricity, heat and cold, are explored.
-In the Waldorf curriculum, physics is an active process of listening, observing, discovering, and exploring that leads to the formation of concepts.
+The curriculum encourages students to develop living concepts through direct experience.
 The educational impact of this is very different than beginning with a definition or concept, which may be remembered but is likely to remain undigested within the child.
 The experiential path is very much the approach of the artist, one in which the child initially perceives, wonders, questions, and only conceptualizes fully at the end.
 Perception and experience unite in ideas and give rise to a range of feelings; the resulting concepts are alive for the child and can live and grow as she develops.
-This provides a basis for true scientific thinking and discovery and has been identified by many as an essential twenty-first century skill.
+This provides a basis for true scientific thinking and discovery and has been identified by many as an essential twenty-first-century skill.